 Motherhood calls for a lot of sacrifice, but I don’t think sanity is one of the things we should sacrifice.
 There are certain things we must do just because we must.
 However, we should attempt to include in our day time to ourselves where at all possible.
 If you are empty and have nothing to give – yet still continue giving – what you’re giving is not a gift.
 Does that make sense?

 Take some time alone.
 Get your husband to watch the kids or another family member.
 Put them all to bed early and do something that helps you relax or recharge.
 If you can manage, go on a mommy vacation for a weekend.
 If not, sit down with a pencil and brainstorm ways you can get what you need to stay sane.
-Start or continue some hobbies (hobbies for stay at home moms and hobbies for non-crafters).
+Start or continue some hobbies.

 Read: Mama’s Anger Management